wclr/steal-hmr/README.md

     // auto load of main module will happen
     main: 'app/app',

-    // outputs some debug messages
+    // to output some debug messages
     debug: true,

-    // tells HRM to reload dependants for all *.js
+    // tells HRM to reload dependants for all *.js,
+    // `false` by default
     dependants: /\.js$/,

     // tells when to reload whole page